dburles/meteor-two-factor/README.md

 });
 ```

 The following method is reactive and represents the state of authentication.
-Use it to display the UI to enter the authentication code.
+Use it to display the interface to enter the authentication code.

 ```js
 Tracker.autorun(function() {